keepaliveit-staging/staging.keepaliveit.co.uk/index.markdown

             <div class="grid-item-wrapper">
                 <div class="grid-item-container">
                     <img src="assets/images/benefits/payment-day.png" />
-                    <div class="item-title">Monthly payments</div>
+                    <div class="item-title">Monthly repayments</div>
-                    <div class="item-description">We offer monthly payments for retainer contracts and for clients who have worked with us before.</div>
+                    <div class="item-description">Say goodbye to upfront bills and spread the cost over a period of 3, or 6 months.
+We offer monthly payments for retainer contracts and for clients who have worked with us before.</div>
                 </div>
             </div>
         </div>